The structure of metaphors

 Ward Cunningham, who coined the technical debt metaphor.
 Photo (cc) Carrigg Photography.

-Ward Cunningham coined the technical debt metaphor in the context of developing a software asset [Cunningham 1992] [Cunningham 2011].
-He observed that when the development process leads to new learning, re-executing the development project—or parts of the project—could lead to a better result.
-For this reason, among others, newly developed operational software assets can contain or depend upon artifacts he regarded as technical debt.
-In hindsight, the developers recognize they could remove these artifacts altogether.
-Or they could replace them with more elegant, effective, or appropriate forms.
-In this way, they could enhance maintainability, defensibility, and extensibility.
-To deploy the asset in pre-hindsight condition would entail an obligation to return to it in the future to implement the improvements.
+Ward Cunningham, who coined the technical debt metaphor in the context of developing a software asset [Cunningham 1992] [Cunningham 2011], observed that when the development process leads to new learning, re-executing the development project — or parts of the project — could lead to a better result.
+For this reason, among others, newly developed operational software assets can contain, embody, or depend upon artifacts that, in hindsight, the developers recognize could be removed altogether, or could be replaced by more elegant, effective, or appropriate forms that can enhance maintainability, defensibility, and extensibility.
+To deploy the asset in pre-hindsight condition would entail an obligation to return to it in the future to implement the improvements revealed by that hindsight.
 That obligation is Cunningham’s conception of the asset’s technical debt.

 Fowler’s technical debt quadrant